 Paint-A-Thon with Brothers Redevelopment - Groups of 10 or more are encouraged to volunteer to paint the outside of homes of low-income Thornton seniors during this summer event.
 This event is coordinated by Brothers Redevelopment.

 Senior Yard Clean-up Project with The Senior Hub - Volunteers trim bushes and shrubs, remove limbs and leaves, repair fences, restore gardens, clean out sheds and garages, paint porches and decks for seniors.
 This event is coordinated by The Senior Hub.

-Rake-Up Colorado! - Volunteers get together to rake at least 250 yards for seniors residing in Adams county in November.
+Rake-Up Colorado! with Volunteers of America- Volunteers get together to rake at least 250 yards for seniors residing in Adams county in November.
 This event is coordinated by Volunteers of America.